This post may contain affiliate links at no additional cost to you.

 I started my blog on the 22nd of April and I write my blog reports on the 22nd instead of rounding up to a new month (which would be smarter but here we are.)

-I screwed up in Google Analytics during the installation and Jared and I were tracking our own clicks throughout the month.
+I screwed up in Google Analytics during the installation and Hubby and I were tracking our own clicks throughout the month.

 You have to turn off that function manually for the Google Analytics Dashboard for WP (GADWP) plug-in.
 I think most bloggers are using MonsterInsights and MonsterInsights automatically sets it to off whereas GADWP does not.